GeoscienceAustralia/dea-coastlines/README.md

 3. [`deacoastlines_summary.py`](deacoastlines_summary.py): This script combines individual datasets into continental DEA Coastlines layers:

     * Combines output coastline and rates of change statistics point vectors into single continental datasets
-    * Aggregates this data to produce moving window summary datasets that summarise coastal change at regional and continental scale.
+    * Aggregates this data to produce a moving window coastal change hotspot dataset that summarises coastal change at regional and continental scale.

 An additional Jupyter notebook provides useful tools for analysing DEA Coastlines data: